Draft evasion: World War II

 Canada introduced an innovative kind of draft law in 1940 with the National Resources Mobilization Act.
 While the move was not unpopular outside French Canada, controversy arose because under the new law, conscripts were not compelled to serve outside Canada.
 They could choose simply to defend the country against invasion.
 By the middle of the war, many Canadians – not least of all, conscripts committed to overseas service – were referring to NRMA men pejoratively as "Zombies", that is, as dead-to-life or utterly useless.
-Following costly fighting in Italy, Normandy and the Scheldt, overseas Canadian troops were depleted, and during the Conscription Crisis of 1944 a one-time levy of approximately 17,000 NRMA men was sent to fight abroad.
+Following costly fighting in Italy, Normandy, and the Scheldt, overseas Canadian troops were depleted, and during the Conscription Crisis of 1944 a one-time levy of approximately 17,000 NRMA men was sent to fight abroad.
 Many NRMA men deserted after the levy rather than fight abroad.
 One brigade of NRMA men declared itself on "strike" after the levy.

 The number of men who actively sought to evade the World War II draft in Canada is not known.
-Military historian Jack Granatstein says the evasion was "widespread".
+Granatstein says the evasion was "widespread".
 In addition, in 1944 alone approximately 60,000 draftees were serving only as NRMA men, committed to border defense but not to fighting abroad.